Robert Troup: Career

 At the start of the American Revolutionary War, Troup joined the Hearts of Oak, a volunteer infantry unit of the New York militia.
-He entered as a second lieutenant in 1775, serving alongside other King's College students including Hamilton and Nicholas Fish.
+He entered as a second lieutenant in 1775, serving alongside two fellow King's College students, Alexander Hamilton and Nicholas Fish.
 In May 1776, Troup was a first lieutenant in Colonel John Lasher's regiment.
 The Hearts of Oak became part of the Continental Army that year, forming the core of the New York Provincial Company of Artillery.

 On August 27, 1776, while serving under General Nathaniel Woodhull during the Battle of Long Island, Troup was captured by the British near Brooklyn.
 He was confined to the prison ship HMS Jersey, and later was transferred to the Provost Prison in New York until his exchange on December 9, 1776.

 Troup rejoined the Continental Army in New Jersey, becoming captain of the New York Artillery's 2nd Regiment, and was promoted to major in February 1777.

 In August 1777, he became aide-de-camp to General Horatio Gates, and received a commission as lieutenant colonel on October 4, 1777.
-As aide to Gates, he served in the Battles of Saratoga and the final surrender of General John Burgoyne at Schuylerville, New York on the 17th of October.
-He was depicted in an 1821 painting by John Trumbull titled Surrender of General Burgoyne.
+As aide to Gates, he served in the Battles of Saratoga and the final surrender of General John Burgoyne at Schuylerville, New York, on October 17.
+He was depicted in Surrender of General Burgoyne, an 1821 painting by John Trumbull.

 Troup was secretary of the Board of War starting in February 1778, and secretary of the Board of Treasury from May 29, 1779 to February 8, 1780.

-Post war career
+Post-war career

 Troup completed his study of law under Judge William Paterson, later a Governor of New Jersey.
 He was in private practice in Albany, New York from 1782 to 1783.
-He was in private practice in New York City, New York from 1784 to 1796.
+From 1784 to 1796, he was in private practice in New York City.
 He was a member of the New York State Assembly in 1786.
 He was Clerk of Court for the United States District Court for the District of New York from 1789 to 1796.

-Troup was nominated by President George Washington on December 9, 1796, to a seat on the United States District Court for the District of New York vacated by Judge John Laurance.
+Troup was nominated by President George Washington on December 9, 1796, to a seat on the U.S. District Court for the District of New York vacated by Judge John Laurance.
 He was confirmed by the United States Senate on December 10, 1796, and received his commission the same day.
 His service terminated on April 4, 1798, due to his resignation.

 Following his resignation from the federal bench, Troup resumed private practice in New York City from 1798 to 1804.
 He was an Agent for Sir William Pulteney's estates in western New York from 1801 to 1832.

 Troup served as a trustee of Columbia College from 1811 to 1817, and was a member of the Society of the Cincinnati.
 Troup was a lifelong personal friend of Alexander Hamilton, with whom he had roomed at King's College and served in the Hearts of Oak militia unit, and he continued to support Hamilton in politics.